 - How to configure your domain name to work with your web server.

-As well as finding a reputable, responsive, and reliable web hosting service provider, make sure that your web hosting solution also meets the following requirements:
+As well as finding a reliable, reputable, and responsive web hosting service provider, make sure that your hosting solution meets the following requirements:

 - Linux server